ocelots/ocelots/README.md

 This is an application to allow members of a team to get to know each other.

-You log in using a mozilla persona or google account id (linked to your email address) and then you'll be presented with the list of groups you belong to (which will be none initially).
+You log in using a mozilla persona or Google account id (linked to your email address) and then you'll be presented with the list of groups you belong to (which will be none initially).

 You can now create a team and invite new members to join by entering their email address (including yourself - you can administer a team without being a member).

 In Ocelots every team is private,and it's only accessible by the people who belong to the same organisation with team creator.

 Once someone in the team invite someone else to join in,the team will be accessible to the organisation which the invitee belongs to.

 If invitee doesn't belong to any organisation,the team's viewable people  will only add  invitee himself.

 In Ocelots we have a important defination is "Organisation".
 Organisation should be created by manually in 'script/create_default_organisations.rb'.

 You can modify it and run it by 'rails runner script/create_default_organisations.rb' at any time.

        eg:

        Organisation.create!(:name => 'ThoughtWorks', :domains => 'thoughtworks.com')

        so if anyone use xx@thoughtworks.com will automatically belongs to Thoughtworks.

 Everyone can try it through [iocelots.com][1]